Health & Human Perfor Courses

 Hours: 3

-An introduction to personal and community health, this course will acquaint students with basic principles of health.
-Studies include community health problems, programs, agencies, and health careers.
-Attention will also be given to cultural diversity in matters pertaining to health.
+This introductory course will acquaint students with basic principles of public health.
+Studies include community health problems, programs, agencies, and public health careers.
+Attention will also be given to disparities in health in and between communities through the lens of the social determinants of health.

 HHPH 1364 - Substance Use & Abuse